daniellaomokore/Neon-Nature/readme.md

-It consists of 6 pages:
+It consists of 5 pages:

 - Home: the website home page
 - The Exhibition: a page giving further detail about the exhibition
 - Visitor Information: including opening times, location, faqs etc.
 - Book Tickets: a form to book tickets for the exhibition
-- Art Shop: (page not developed)
 - Contact: a form to submit queries about the exhibition

 The website uses the **Bootstrap** framework alongside a local CSS file.
 The Bootstrap framework is used to implement the following elements: